BoarderEB/xcpvmbackup/README.md

 **Warning: There is currently a bug in XCP-NG.
 It is currently not possible to test whether export was successful.
 Therefore there is no error message by on-the-fly pgp-encoding in Mail-Log and Systemlog**

-**There are some test before export.
+**There are some test before the export.
 To make sure it should work.
 But there is no guarantee that it was successful.**

 ### Parallel Run
 PGP always uses only one processor core.
 With very large VMs, it can take a long time for the backup to go through.